stackify/stackify-api-ruby/README.md

     config.mode = :metrics

-You can set minimal level of logs, which should be caught by gem:

-    config.log_level = :error

 If you want to use proxy for sending request, you can do it in such way:

     config.proxy = { uri: '127.0.0.1:8118', user: 'user_name', password: 'some_password' }

-For internal logging stackify-api-ruby uses such logger:
+For internal logging stackify-api-ruby you can use such logger:

     config.logger = Logger.new(File.join(Rails.root, "log", "stackify.log"))
+    config.logger.level = Logger::DEBUG

 After logs configuring you should wrap up your logger: